Ada-Developers-Academy/core-unit-3/structuring-content/problem-set-structuring-content.md

 VS Code is a great editor for HTML files!
 It provides syntax hilighting and tag matching which makes writing your markup easier.

 When you want to see how your HTML file is rendered, paste the full path to your file in the navigation bar of your browser.
-You can get the full path to a file in VS Code by holding control and clicking the name of the file, then selecting 'Copy Path'.
+You can get the full path to a file in VS Code by holding `control` and clicking the name of the file (or right-clicking the file with a mouse), then selecting 'Copy Path'.

 ### !end-callout